What is Chagas Disease?

 Treatment for Chagas disease is recommended for people diagnosed early in the course of infection (acute phase), in babies with a congenital infection, or in those with suppressed immune systems.
 Some patients with chronic infection may also benefit from treatment, but curing the infection is generally not possible in persons with chronic infections.
 Patients with a chronic infection may benefit from consultation with doctors such as cardiologists, gastroenterologists, or infectious disease specialists.

-How can Chagas be prevented?
+How can Chagas Disease be prevented?

 In endemic areas of Mexico, Central America, and South America, improved housing and spraying insecticide in and on home walls to eliminate triatomine bugs has significantly decreased the spread of Chagas disease.
-Further, screening of blood donations for Chagas is another important public health tool in helping to prevent transfusion-acquired disease.
+Further, screening of blood donations for Chagas disease is another important public health tool in helping to prevent transfusion-acquired disease.
 Early detection and treatment of new cases, including mother-to-baby (congenital) cases, will also help reduce the burden of disease.

 How can I get more information about Chagas?